snabbco/snabb/src/program/l2vpn/README.md

 tags that only have meaning to the customer and must be ignored by the `l2vpn` program.

-If the `trunk.enable` field is set to `false` or the the entire `trunk` table is omitted, no service-delimiting tag is expected on packets received from the interface (anything beyond the source and destination MAC addresses is ignored) and no tag is added when packets are transmitted to the interface.
+If `trunk/enable` is set to `false`, no service-delimiting tag is expected on packets received from the interface (anything beyond the source and destination MAC addresses is ignored) and no tag is added when packets are transmitted to the interface.
 This configuration puts the physical interface into L2-mode where Ethernet frames are simply forwarded without any manipulations performed on them.
 In conventional switches, this is sometimes referred to as a _switchport_.
 The following example shows a complete interface configuration for this case:

 ```
-{
+interface {
-   name = "TenGigE0/0",
+  name "TenGigE0/0";
-   driver = {
+  driver {
-      path = "apps.intel_mp.intel_mp",
+  path "apps.intel_mp.intel_mp";
-      name = "Intel",
+  name "Intel";
-      config = { pciaddr = "0000:03:00.0", rxq = 0, txq = 0 },
+  config = "{ pciaddr = '0000:03:00.0', rxq = 0, txq = 0 }";
-   },
   mtu = 1514,
-   trunk = { enable = false }
+  trunk { enable false; }
 },
 ```

-If the `trunk.enable` field is set to `true`, a service-delimiting tag is expected to be present immediately following the Ethernet header on received packets (also referred to as the "outer" tag).
+If `trunk/enable` is set to `true`, a service-delimiting tag is expected to be present immediately following the Ethernet header on received packets (also referred to as the "outer" tag).
 The `encapsulation` field determines the value of the TPID field expected in the tag as described [above](#ac-modes).
 In this configuration,